SergiyKochenko/Django-with-React-An-Ecommerce-Website/README.md

   - Streamlined update logs for clarity.
   - Added details on order flow enhancements, PayPal integration, and user authentication improvements.

+- **Search Box Enhancement:**
+  - Implemented auto-navigation in `SearchBox.js` using `useEffect` to update results dynamically as the user types.
+  - Modified `getProducts` view in `product_views.py` to filter products based on the search query.
+  - Updated `HomeScreen.js` to pass the keyword to the `listProducts` action.

 ## Learn More

 To learn more about the technologies used in this project, check out the following resources: